Ukrainian Piroshki (Cherry-Filled Sweet Buns)

 Step 1

 Wash and remove stems from cherries.
-Lightly grease a cutting board and place dough on it after it has tripled in size.
+Lightly grease a cutting board and place the dough on it after it has tripled in size.
 Divide the dough in half and cover the other half.

 Step 2